powerhouse-inc/BAI-Atlas-Tx-Demo/README.md

 1. `bun install`
 2. `bun generate` - this will generate the document models code from the schemas
-3. `bun reactor` - this will start the reactor server
+3. `bun dev` - this will start the reactor server
 4. In connect `http://localhost:3000/` - On the left hand side menu, click  on the + sign of `Public Drives`and add the `http://localhost:4001/d/powerhouse` url drive.
 After adding the drive you now should see a `Powerhouse` drive in the list of public drives.
+Do this if it's not already added.

+### Sky Atlas Script

-5. Back in your code editor/terminal run `bun scripts/atlas-scope/main.ts` - this will start the script that will populate the scope documents with the data.
+1. Back in your code editor/terminal run `bun scripts/atlas-scope/main.ts` - this will start the script that will populate the scope documents with the data.

 Final output should be: